bella-mir/urbanCartoPy/intro.md

 ## What You’ll Create & Learn

-In this [course](https://bella-mir.github.io/urbanCartoPy/intro.html), you will apply basic programming skills to analyze and visualize the urban environment.
-Through hands-on tasks, you’ll explore fundamental cartographic concepts and become familiar with libraries for geospatial data analysis and visualization.
+In this [course](https://bella-mir.github.io/urbanCartoPy/intro.html), you will apply basic programming skills to analyze and visualize urban environment.
+Through hands-on tasks, you’ll explore fundamental GIS and cartographic concepts and become familiar with Python libraries for geospatial data analysis and visualization.

-Each topic covers a specific concept in GIS and Cartography and is focused on solving a particular task in urban data analysis.

-The final project of the course will combine all the skills you have learned throughout the course and apply them to assessing a city's accessibility within the 15-minute city concept, as well as creating interactive maps to visualize your findings.
+The course is divided into modules, each covering core topics and including an assignment.
+These assignments are not just technical exercises, but they are parts of a larger course project.
+In o case, you will assess a city’s accessibility within the 15-minute city framework and create interactive maps to visualize your findings.

 ## For Whom This Course is Intended